Looking for yourself or a loved one?

 – Each mobile operator has its own timeline for the sunsetting of 3G over the next 12 months.

 – It’s essential to confirm any mobile devices used as part of your telecare services do not rely on 3G connectivity.
-This is likely to be the case with older devices in particular.
+This is particularly likely to be the case with older devices.

 – The 4G network provides the fastest, most reliable mobile connection.
 2G will remain in place for now as a baseline option, particularly for rural areas, but mobile network providers plan to switch this off also by 2033.